 Our Community Partners

-Jayden’s Place is a non-profit that believes that all are deserving and that simple decency, kindness, support, consistency, and love can transform almost any interaction in a child’s life and future.
+Crossroads is a non-profit that believes that all are deserving and that simple decency, kindness, support, consistency, and love can transform almost any interaction in a child’s life and future.
 That in every human interaction, people have the ability and the power to create and shape an extraordinary future for our youth.

-Jayden’s Place provides a safe and comfortable space for youth to gather and engage with each other.
+Crossroads provides a safe and comfortable space for youth to gather and engage with each other.
 It is located in the Montbello community and has partnered with several Montbello businesses in hopes to further serve kids in the Montbello area.
-On Monday’s, Jayden’s Place provides Meals & Motivational Speakers.
+On Monday’s, Crossroads provides Meals & Motivational Speakers.
 They serve dinner to the youth and have guest speakers come to speak to them during that time.
 They also have Dinner & Discussions on Wednesday’s in which they serve dinner and have group discussions regarding topics chosen by the youth.
 In addition, they have Fire Pit Fridays where they allow students to gather around the fire pit, listen to music, hang with friends, make smores and eat pizza.

 Services provided: